charleennewland/blog/kaizen_workshop_3.md

 - *Decision Table* - Assesses actions by how serious they are, how likely they are to happen again, and detectability, helping in informed decision-making instead of knee-jerk reactions.
 [2]
 - *Fishbone Diagrams (Ishikawa)* - Helps identify multiple potential causes of a problem and categorise them.
 This tool is used to systematically break down factors leading to specific issues.
 [4]
 - *Fault Tree Analysis (FTA)* - Used primarily in technical or complex scenarios like airline mechanical failures.
 FTA helps trace back issues through a logical sequence to identify potential design flaws or system failures.
 [5]
 - *Failure Modes and Effects Analysis (FMEA)* - Is a systematic method for identifying potential failure modes within a process, product, or system, assessing their potential effects, and prioritizing actions to prevent them.
 Used not only for identifying potential product or process failures but also for risk management, quality improvement, safety analysis, cost reduction, design optimization, regulatory compliance, and supply chain management.
-[6] MIL-STD 1629A https://www.dsiintl.com/wp-content/uploads/2017/04/mil_std_1629a.pdf
+[6]

 These tools help in identifying not just what went wrong, but why it went wrong, helping in developing effective solutions to prevent future occurrences.
 Now, let's take a look at one of these RCA methods.